WahidX/mqx/README.md

   - [] Update topicHub to use net.Conn
   - [] write the listening logic, publishing logic for handler
 - Listener management

+- Need a generic ErrorHandler\
+  Which will handle all the connection close erorrs